 Definition

 The decode phase is the second stage of large language model (LLM) inference, following prefill.
 Here the model produces output one token at a time.
-Each step feeds the most recently generated token back in, reads the cached attention states for everything before it, computes a single new step, appends its result to the key-value (KV) cache, and samples the next token.
+Each step feeds the most recently generated token back in, reads the cached attention states for everything before it, computes a single forward step, appends its result to the key-value (KV) cache, and samples the next token.
 This autoregressive loop repeats until the model emits a special end-of-sequence token or hits a length limit.
+Prefill is a sprint over the whole prompt at once; decode is the long walk that follows, one step per visible word.

 Why decode is memory-bound